RonaldAllanRivera/used-cars-search/readme.txt

 Post meta and content are preserved by default.

 == Changelog ==
+= 1.6.10 =
+- Ratings Management: Fixed sorting for ID, Title, and Date by normalizing the `sort` parameter and mapping to proper `orderby` values in `WP_Query`.
+Added a numeric PHP fallback for ID to guarantee correct ordering.
+- Security/Hardening: Whitelisted sort keys and strengthened input sanitization in the `ucs_ratings_list` AJAX handler.

 = 1.6.9 =
 - Sort icons now scale with header text using em units; theme/plugin arrows neutralized by scoped CSS.
 - Prevent header collisions for longer labels with em‑based widths and smaller header font with wrapping (TRANS., CATEGORIES).